mattantonelli/ffxiv-hunt-bot/README.md

     * Updated the example values appropriately
 9. `bundle exec ruby run.rb`

+---

+**Please consider pinning the following message in your hunt channels:**

+These callouts are provided thanks to https://xivhunt.net/.
+If you are on PC, please consider contributing to this data by running their client: https://xivhunt.net/Client.
+However, please keep in mind that this third party software violates FFXIV's EULA.
+Please be courteous when pulling. <3

 ## Permissions

 * Read Text Channels & See Voice Channels